 Legal Rights of LGBT Community in India

-Although in terms of equal rights there is a long road ahead, couple of same gender can't marry as it isn't legally recognised, Transgender women may marry under the Hindu Marriage Act, 1955.
-LGBT couple can't adopt a child together as ordinary married couple of opposite sex, this also effects the other areas for the couple such as buying of property together, maintaining of joint bank account and rights for protection in terms of separation by the couple.
-In the past there have been attempts to legalize the marriage between same sex couple through the Uniform Civil Code that would legalize same-sex marriage, but the code has been stalled due to objection from the religious communities.
+Although in terms of equal rights there is a long road ahead, couples of the same genders can't marry as it isn't legally recognized, LGBT couple can't adopt a child together as an ordinary married couple of opposite sex, this also affects the other areas for the couple such as buying of property together, maintaining of joint bank account and rights for protection in terms of separation by the couple.
+In the past, there have been attempts to legalize the marriage between same-sex couples through the Uniform Civil Code that would legalize same-sex marriage, but the code has been stalled due to objections from the religious communities.

-On a brighter side, the acceptance of LGBT community has increased over the years mostly in metro cities, establishment of welfare schemes in public policies and acceptance in corporate organisations.
-Reforms in legal system to ensure equality and justice for LGBT community on all the aspects has a long way to go such as legal acceptance of marriage, stringent laws which protect against the discrimination, slander abuses and ban on forceful therapy and conversion methods.
+On the brighter side, the acceptance of the LGBT community has increased over the years mostly in metro cities, the establishment of welfare schemes in public policies, and acceptance in corporate organizations.
+But overall there is a long road ahead regards to reforms in the system to ensure equality and justice for the LGBT community in all aspects such as legal acceptance of marriage, stringent laws which protect against discrimination, slander abuses, and a ban on forceful therapy and conversion methods.